AndrewAlva/Mbrt_Services/README.md

 * Contact title doesn't match with BG text, how to make it match?
 The problem is in the form the text is written.

 * Safari v10.0 is not displaying a few GIFS, three from Lucky Carousel and Northway Logo

-* Safari v10.0 @writingBar keyframe css animation not working, also on Firefox v31.0

 * <!--[if !IE]> which are the conditional detectors for other browsers versions like Chrome or Safari